atfox272/RF_Transceiver/README.md

 ## To-do:
 - Implement✖️: Wake-up mode
-- Implement✖️: Seprerate 512bytes buffer to 2 more pages
+- Implement✔️: Seprerate 512bytes buffer to 2 more pages
   + Problem: Power comsumption of FIFO is very high (pointer and queue)
   + Solution: when you use almost over 1 page, next page will enable -> reduce power of module
+- Implement✖️: Baudrate 115200 | Re-calculate waiting_value (waiting for start wireless_transmission)
 ## Check-List:
 - Mode3               ✔️
 - Mode0_trans         ✔️